zz22394/presto/presto-docs/src/main/sphinx/release/teradata-additions.rst

 Teradata Additions
 ==================

-The following are notable additions that Teradata has added to Facebook's 0.141 release of presto
+The following are notable additions in Presto 141t that differ the Presto community version 0.141.

 Prepared Statements
 -------------------